MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Sites/New-MgGroupSiteTermStoreGroupSetTermChild.md

 ### -Labels
 Label metadata for a term.
-To construct, please use Get-Help -Online and see NOTES section for LABELS properties and create a hash table.
+To construct, see NOTES section for LABELS properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphTermStoreLocalizedLabel[]